-This article is part of the Meeting the Needs Series that is designed to help chamber professionals meet the individual needs of certain market segments.
+This article on chamber advertisers and sponsors is part of the Meeting the Needs Series that is designed to help chamber professionals meet the individual needs of certain market segments.
 See the footer of this article for a list of posts in this series.

 In this article, we’ll cover:

-- how to identify and market to an ideal advertiser and sponsor
+- how to identify and market to an ideal chamber advertiser and sponsor

 - what they need from your chamber

-- how to get more from each advertiser and sponsor while ensuring their needs are met as well
+- how to get more from each chamber sponsor and advertiser while ensuring their needs are met as well

-How to Find an Ideal Sponsor or Advertiser
+How to Find an Ideal Chamber Sponsor or Advertiser

 For as much as chambers may rely on sponsors and advertisers to help them stretch their budgets, it’s important to understand that not every company willing to sign a check over to you is a good fit.